 What about thrifting?

 Factory jobs in the garment industry are a lifeline for many workers.
-Our goal is not to destroy the supply chain, but to change it.
+Our goal is not to destroy the supply chain, but to transform it.